hack-to-distinguished/http_c/README.md

 ### ✅ Phase 2: HTTP Server

-- Listen on TCP port
+-[x] Listen on TCP port
-- Read and parse **incoming HTTP requests**
+-[x] Read and parse **incoming HTTP requests**

 ---

-### ✅ Phase 3: Messaging
+### Phase 3: Messaging

-- Enable users to send messages to the server
+-[x] Enable users to send messages to the server
-- Create end to end messaging without using the server as a middle man
-- Create group chat style messaging by messaging the server and it redirect the message to all clients
+-[ ] Create end to end messaging without using the server as a middle man -[ ] Create group chat style messaging by messaging the server and it redirect the message to all clients (Ongoing - Christian)

 ---